I own several species of reptiles ranging from bearded dragons to Argentine black-and-white tegu.

 Temperature & Humidity

-*Note* The UTH should be placed on the SIDE of the enclosure and not the bottom.
+A UTH (under tank heater) may be used for heat on one end of the enclosure. *Note: The UTH should be placed on the SIDE of the enclosure and not the bottom.

 If you notice your frog burrowing deep, sleeping for long periods of time, or starting to have skin that looks dry and shell-like, your frog is going into estivation (like hibernation), and you should adjust your temperature and humidity to stop this.

-Feeding & Water
+Feeding and Water

 Pacman frogs do well on a diet consisting of a variety of vitamin/calcium dusted insects such as crickets, roaches, earthworms, and hornworms.

-There are also quite a few commercial brand Pacman frog foods that state they are a complete diet for Pacman Frogs.
+There are also quite a few commercial brand pacman frog foods that state they are a complete diet for pacman Frogs.
 These can be found on Amazon or in your local pet store.